Justin Bieber had one helluva 2013. It’s probably safe to assume he views it as the worst in his six year career, and quite possibly, his life.

 But Bieber’s 2013 didn’t only consist of allegedly hotboxed vans, graffiti, and viral Brazilian videos.

 The singer released his Journals album exclusively to iTunes on December 23.
-The 15-track package includes 10 singles released weekly on iTunes from early October to early December in a series referred to as “Music Mondays.”
+The 15-track package includes 10 singles released weekly on iTunes from early October to December in a series referred to as “Music Mondays.”

-The set is seen as a departure from the pop fare the teen star’s career is built on, consisting mainly of R&B slow jams and collaborations that include R. Kelly on “PYD,” producer Diplo and Big Sean on “Memphis,” Lil Wayne on “Backpack,” and Chance The Rapper on “Confident.”
+The set is seen as a departure from the pop fare the teen star’s career is built on, consisting mainly of R&B slow jams and collaborations that include R. Kelly on “PYD,” Diplo and Big Sean on “Memphis,” Lil Wayne on “Backpack,” and Chance The Rapper on “Confident.”

 The digital only album also contains five previously unreleased songs and three videos, including the latest trailer for the just debuted Believe concert-movie.